skamdar/Turtlesim_Hand_Gesture/README.md

 # Turtlesim_Hand_Gesture
 Control ROS Turtlebot through hand gestures in real time.
+When thumb is up in front of webcam the robot start moving in circle, the robot as soon as it sees thumbs down.

 You can download the dataset from here: https://drive.google.com/open?id=1IHphiOmUaBfPuQVrCzUP40lfvzHLFbpb